Best Boat T-Tops For Center Consoles: 2022 Savings Guide

 For tube construction the Pro E T-Top uses the weaker 6063 anodized aluminum in a thinner 1.5″ diameter.
 This diameter is the absolute smallest size a quality T-Top can be.
 It might be a good idea to add extra support via cross-braces.
 Sizing down is usually done to keep costs lower, which is evident as this one is almost half the price of the Pro 2.

-Another bonus in this price range is that this T-Top folds.
-Although the sequence does take a bit of time.
+Another bonus in this price range is that this T-Top folds, but doing so takes a bit of time.
 At the end of the day time isn’t much of an issue.
 Whereas if you are solo and the boat is approaching low bridge, time is of the essence.

 Practical Cover Design